1. It's a long day and a long trip with little kids.

 6. What if I missed the pre-registration deadline?

 No worries.
-You can still come to Capitol Day and register on-site just like convention.
+You can still come to Capitol Day.
 It just makes it easier for everyone if you pre-register.
 It gives us a better count to know how many handouts to print and allows us to have name tags and lunch tickets ready and organized.
+We also have fire codes set by the Fire Marshall which limits us to the number of particpants so getting to the Capitol early is always a plus.

-7. Can I purchase a boxed lunch after I get there?
+7. Can I purchase a lunch after I get there?

 8. Won't my young children be a distraction or disruptive?